Get E-Book

 Challenge #4

-Your video processing service is suffering from memory fragmentation.
-It constantly allocates and frees large (64KB) buffers, and after running for a few days, it crashes with out-of-memory errors.
-You’ve decided to implement a custom, application-level buffer pool to mitigate this churn.
+Your video processing service constantly allocates and frees large 64 KiB buffers.
+After running for a few days, it crashes with out-of-memory errors.
+To reduce that churn, implement a custom application-level buffer pool.

 Your Task

-Create a BufferPool class.
-This class should be designed to manage a fixed number of pre-allocated buffers of a specific size.
+Create a BufferPool class that manages a fixed number of pre-allocated buffers of a specific size.

 1. Constructor (bufferSize, poolSize):

-• It should pre-allocate all these buffers and store them, perhaps in an array.
+• Pre-allocates all of these buffers and stores them, perhaps in an array.

 2. Method get():

-• If the pool is empty, it should log a warning and allocate a new, temporary buffer of the correct size.
+• If the pool is empty, logs a warning and allocates a temporary buffer of the correct size.
 This prevents the application from crashing but signals that the pool might be too small.

 3. Method release(buffer):